San Antonio Scaffolding Accident Attorney

 - A construction worker

-- The manufacturer of defective scaffolding or a defect component
+- The manufacturer of defective scaffolding or a defective component

 If you were injured as a pedestrian or bystander, you may have a product liability or premises liability claim.
-Our San Antonio scaffolding accident attorneys are well-versed in both areas of law and can help you ensure your right to a fair recovery is protected.
+Our San Antonio scaffolding accident attorney is well-versed in both areas of law and can help you ensure your right to a fair recovery is protected.

-Get in touch with us today to learn how we can help you during a free, no-obligation consultation: (210) 226-8888.
+Get in touch with us today to learn how we can help you during a free, no-obligation consultation by calling our offices or filling out our contact form.